 (1st) “Escape Velocity” – This my training/racing playlist for when I’m either on the trainer warming up for a race or out doing intervals.
 This is a real pump-up / productivity list.

 (2nd) “A Different Kind of 🔪” – This is my feels playlist!
-Softer, good for travel days, long flights, or pensive times.
+Softer, good for travel days, long flights, or pensive times. - What do you miss about MIT BE?

 I miss BE’s tight-knit community!
 MIT BE is such a smooth-running machine, a great size to be able to mutate, test, and iterate very efficiently without affecting the overall stability and success of the department.
-Having seen larger (UCR) and smaller (Caltech) models, I’m convinced MIT, and BE in particular, is a Goldilocks kind of place.
+Having seen larger (UCR) and smaller (Caltech) models, I’m convinced MIT, and BE in particular, is a Goldilocks kind of place. - During that time (grad school), who were your inspirations?

 I have always been impressed by my lab-mates, Steve Goldfless, Brian Belmont, and Jeff Wagner.
 They joined the Niles lab in its first year (I joined year following) and helped get the lab off the ground.
 They are smart, resourceful, creative, and incredibly energy efficient.

 I also fan-girled Linda Griffith a bit!
 I never got to know her that well, but I am friends with her on Facebook and love watching this powerful tornado of a woman take on leading an incredibly successful research group, founding new directions of research, running 10ks, gardening, and even beekeeping, if memory serves.
-I also aspire to explore many different directions/activities and I enjoy striving to do them well.
+I also aspire to explore many different directions/activities and I enjoy striving to do them well. - Who are they (your inspirations) now?

 Kristina Vogel: the “Queen Bee,” a multi-time Olympic medalist and World Champion German sprinter.
 She was paralyzed in a training crash in 2018 and has been very public about her path toward learning to live her new life and has done so with incredibly positivity.
-She is a real testament to how much optimism you can bring into the world, regardless of your situation.
+She is a real testament to how much optimism you can bring into the world, regardless of your situation. - Any other shout-outs?

 Virtual high-five to Diana Chien!
 It’s been great following along with the MIT Comm Lab through their alumni emails.
-I am ecstatic watching the success of that program under her leadership and with the involvement so many others from our founding cohort.
+I am ecstatic watching the success of that program under her leadership and with the involvement so many others from our founding cohort. - Do you have any causes you’d like to call to our attention?

 There are many great causes out there that are related to the current pandemic (making and donating masks, for one), and it’s timely to support them now.
 I also care about supporting animal shelters (I often de-stress by going to pet critters at my local Humane Society), and the development of women’s cycling (MIT Cycling is a club that does a fantastic job of equally supporting all its members, from commuters to racers).
-And then also making sure to vote in November to support an administration that respects and partners with scientists.
+And then also making sure to vote in November to support an administration that respects and partners with scientists. - Do you have any questions for me?

 First question: If one were going to move back to the Boston area, where are the happenin’ neighborhoods now?
 I used to live in Union Square and I miss Market Basket and the coffee shop and bakery down the street!